We know the best places in Halifax for couples, families with young kids or teenagers, and solo travellers to enjoy during your weekend in Halifax.

 At Halifax Minster, you can visit the Duke of Wellington Regiment Chapel and see their colours from the Battle of Waterloo, the Crimean War and right up to their last campaign, Iraq.

-Halifax Minster Advent Carol Service Sunday 27th November 6:30pm
+Halifax Minster Advent Carol Service Sunday in November 6:30pm

 A Candle-lit service of hymns, readings, and carols for Advent.
 Music is performed by the Minster Choirs accompanied by the Minster organ.
 Due to the darkness, it is not a child-friendly service.